 Sorority life offers a multitude of benefits and Penn State Greek life is unlike any Greek system in the country.
-Whether you are looking for leadership opportunities, a way to get involved and leave a mark on the Penn State community, a family away from home, or developing friendships that will last beyond your four years at the university, there is a reason to Go Greek for everyone!
-Penn State is one of the largest Panhellenic communities in the country with 18 sorority chapters and three associate chapters and nearly 2,000 women who are active members.
-Greek life is like a springboard into making your Penn State experience everything you want it to be.
-There are countless ways to get involved and to do good for the community.
+Whether you are looking for leadership opportunities, a way to get involved and leave a mark on the Penn State community, a family away from home, or friendships that will last beyond your four years at the university, there is a reason to Go Greek for everyone!
+Penn State is one of the largest Panhellenic communities in the country with 19 sorority chapters and three associate chapters totaling more than 4,000 women.
+Greek life is a gateway into making your Penn State experience everything you want it to be.
+There are countless ways to get involved and do good for the community.
 No matter what sorority you end up in, you are guaranteed to make lifelong friendships, have the opportunity to participate in everything that Penn State offers, and create memories that last forever.
 While it is impossible to list every reason to Go Greek here a Penn State, we try to sum it up in the following ways:

 - Sorority members take part in many sisterhood activities, retreats, and social events such as theme parties, cookouts, formals, and dated functions.

-- In addition to these opportunities, sororities offer a bond of friendship so unmatched that it can only be called sisterhood.
+- Sororities offer a bond of friendship so unmatched that it can only be called a sisterhood.

 - Being part of the Panhellenic community helps build friendships with women in other sororities and truly shows what it means to be a Panhellenic woman.